jhead12/web3.db-fileconnector/README.md

 #### Windows Troubleshooting

-- **Path Issues**: Ensure Node.js, Ceramic CLI, and other tools are in your system PATH
+- **Path Issues**: Ensure Node.js, Ceramic CLI, and other tools are in your system PATH.
-- **Permission Errors**: Run PowerShell or Command Prompt as Administrator
+- **Permission Errors**: Run PowerShell or Command Prompt as Administrator.
 - **WSL Integration**: For optimal performance, run Ceramic within WSL2:
   ```bash
   wsl
   cd /path/to/your/project
   ceramic daemon --network inmemory
   ```
-- **Docker Connection**: Verify Docker Desktop is active with WSL2 integration enabled
+- **Docker Connection**: Verify that Docker Desktop is active with WSL2 integration enabled.

 #### MacOS Troubleshooting